MassTransit/MassTransit/docs/usage/containers/msdi.md

 # Configuring Microsoft Dependency Injection

+**Important**
+This documentation applies to ASP.NET Core 2.0 and 2.1.
+For the ASP.NET Core 2.2, you can use the [ASP.NET Core integration](../configuration.md) package that does many things out of the box.

 MassTransit supports the default dependency injection framework used by ASP.NET.

 > Support requires an additional NuGet package, `MassTransit.Extensions.DependencyInjection`, which is available using [NuGet](https://www.nuget.org/packages/MassTransit.Extensions.DependencyInjection/).